 As Reed's primary program for community service and engagement, SEEDS (Students for Education, Empowerment, and Direct Service), connects students to our wider community in an effort to complement Reed's academic program, inform students’ personal and career development, and to create and sustain a positive impact within the communities served.
 You can sign up for one-time volunteer opportunities, weekly commitments, and learn about off-campus Federal Workstudy positions.

 Interested in getting involved in student organizations, leadership programs, or student governance?
-Student Activities staff can answer questions about the numerous ways to get involved on campus outside of the classroom.
+Student Engagement staff can answer questions about the numerous ways to get involved on campus outside of the classroom.
 They also manage the Gray Fund, which plans really fun, FREE activities on and off campus.